 The Library Annex

-During the Library Building Project, 2003–2012, the J Paul Leonard Library planned and carried out a seismic retrofit, and while the building was under construction, most library services were offered in HSS, or in Library Annex I, know to the University as Temporary Library (Annex I), but known to everyone else as "the Big Bubble."
+During the Library Building Project, 2003–2012, the J Paul Leonard Library planned and carried out a seismic retrofit, and while the building was under construction, most library services were offered in HSS, or in Library Annex I, known to the University as Temporary Library (Annex I), but known to everyone else as "the Big Bubble."
 Library staff and faculty worked side by side in the smaller bubble, Temporary Library Administration Building (Annex II).
 The new Library building has been open since April 2012 and the temporary sites in HSS and Annex I (now the Student Event Center) are no longer there.
 All in one place now in its historic location, the Library is open to serve you.
-On the Campus Map of the Southeast Quadrant, the Library is found in grid I/7.
+On the Campus Map of the Southeast Quadrant, the Library is found in grid I/7, at 1630 Holloway Ave.

 Library Media Services